Mary Pilon: Career

 Pilon has worked for Dow Jones, USA Today and New York Magazine and, from 2006 to 2008, Gawker.
-From 2008 to 2011, she reported for the Wall Street Journal Money and Investing Section on finance and Wall Street during the financial crisis, one of the youngest reporters on staff.
+From 2008 to 2011, she reported for the Wall Street Journal Money and Investing Section on finance and Wall Street during the 2008 financial crisis, one of the youngest reporters on staff.
 She won the 2011 Gerald Loeb Award for Breaking News for her coverage of the 2010 Flash Crash.
-Her New Yorker contributions focus on the legal and financial aspects of sports.

 At the Times, Pilon wrote "Tomato Can Blues," a true-crime story of Charles Rowan, an amateur cage fighter who faked his own death.
 The story was the first-ever graphic novel for the paper and the first audiobook, narrated by actor Bobby Cannavale.

+Pilon's 2016 investigative reporting on sexual harassment in the trucking industry helped fuel a class action lawsuit by women truckers.
+In reporting on the NFL's domestic violence policies for Bleacher Report/CNN the next year, the writer found that the league seldom enforced its own policies.
+She has also reported on the circumstances surrounding runner Steve Prefontaine`s death for ESPN's Grantland.
+She also was among the first to report on Donald Trump's immigrant mother in June 2016.
+At Vice, Pilon reported on legal issues faced by transgender high school athletes and at NBC News, how coaches accused of sexual abuse continued to work in sports.

+Her New Yorker contributions focus on the legal and financial aspects of sports.

+Pilon has also written for Vice, Esquire, Fast Company, Smithsonian magazine, and NBC Sports.

 On 17 February 2015, Bloomsbury released her first book, The Monopolists: Obsession, Fury, and the Scandal Behind the World's Favorite Board Game, which tells the true story of the board game Monopoly.
 Pilon spent more than five years investigating the game's origins, which date back to feminist Lizzie Magie and the Progressive Era.
 The book discusses economics professor Ralph Anspach's decade-long legal battle over the rights to his own game, Anti-Monopoly, as well as his efforts to uncover Magie as the game's true inventor, even as Parker Brothers had incorrectly claimed that a man, Charles Darrow, had invented the game during the Great Depression.
-(Magie died in 1948 in obscurity, working as a secretary in Washington, D.C. and made $500 off her invention.)
-The book was a quick bestseller and received to critical acclaim, including positive reviews in Slate, the Los Angeles Times, the New Republic, and the Boston Globe, among others.
+(Magie died in 1948 in obscurity, working as a secretary in Washington, D.C., and made $500 off her invention.)
+The book was a New York Times bestseller and was named by the Times to its annual list of notable books that year.
+It received positive reviews in Slate, the Los Angeles Times, the New Republic, and the Boston Globe, among others.
 Journalist Gay Talese said that Pilon "writes with the assurance and energy of a historian who knows she has struck gold."